javaguruen/advanced-kotlin-workshop/slides-03-coroutines.md

 # Testing Coroutines

 - we can use runBlocking to call suspend functions from tests
-- runTest i similar but uses a special dispatcher for tests
+- runTest is similar but uses a special dispatcher for tests
   - calls to delay will return immediately
   - keeps track of virtual time